A Guide to Personal Protective Grounding for Linemen

 Why Personal Protective Grounding is a Non-Negotiable Safety Practice

 Working on supposedly de-energized lines without proper protection is a gamble with lethal stakes.
-A line can become unexpectedly energized through various means, including switching errors, contact with an adjacent live circuit, lightning strikes, or induced voltage from nearby energized high-voltage lines.
-When this happens, the current will seek the fastest path to ground.
-Without a designated, low-impedance path, a worker’s body can become that path.
+A line can become unexpectedly energized through various means, including switching errors, contact with an adjacent live circuit, lightning, or induced voltage from nearby energized high-voltage lines.
+When this happens, current follows available paths to ground; without a deliberate low‑impedance path (temporary protective grounds and bonding), a worker or unbonded object could be part of the fault path.
 The two primary electrical hazards in this scenario are step and touch potential.

 - Step Potential is the voltage difference between the feet of a person standing near a grounded object that has become energized.
-Current flowing into the earth creates voltage gradients, and even stepping near a fault can cause a lethal current to pass through the lower body.
+Current flowing into the earth creates voltage gradients, and even stepping near a fault can cause dangerous current to pass through the lower body.

 - Touch Potential is the voltage difference between an energized object and the feet of a person touching it.
 If a lineman touches a vehicle or structure that has become accidentally energized, their body can complete the circuit to the ground, resulting in severe injury or electrocution.